 The Society of Physics Students aims to encoursge interest in physics at UAA.
 Through lectures, seminars, hands on projects, and other activities, SPS facilitates camaraderie and cooperation between members and fosters their individual academicgrowth.
 Membership is open to all undergraduate students who express an interest in physics.

-Typically, the meetings are held in CPISB 105A on Saturday's at 2:00pm.
+Typically, the meetings are held in CPSB 105A on Saturday's at 2:00pm.

 - Volunteering for the physics department and planetarium.